gaphor/gaphor/docs/manual/introduction.md

 Gaphor is designed around the following principles:

 -   Simplicity The application should be easy to use.
 Only some basic knowledge of UML is required.
--   Consistency UML is a graphical modeling language, so all modeling is done in a diagram[^1] .
+-   Consistency UML is a graphical modeling language, so all modeling is done in a diagram.
+For example, even stereotypes are modeled in diagrams.
 -   Workability The application should not bother the user every time they do something non-UML-ish.

 This manual serves as a reference for all Gaphor has to offer.
 So, you may read it from start to finish, or jump to a section that interests you.

-[^1]: We take this quite literally: even stereotypes are modeled in
-    diagrams.